-Window Services Monday-Friday: 8:30-11 a.m. and Noon-4 p.m.
-Saturday: 8:30-11 a.m.
-Sunday: Closed Box Lobby Monday-Saturday: 7:30 a.m.-7 p.m.
-Sunday: Closed
+Window Services

+Monday-Thursday: 7:30 a.m.-4 p.m.

+Friday: 7:30 a.m.-1 p.m.

+Saturday: 8-11 a.m.

+Box Lobby

+Monday-Saturday: 7 a.m.-7 p.m.

 Security on Campus

 A number of emergency blue-light call boxes are strategically located throughout the campus.
 These telephones are connected directly to the campus safety office, accessed by either a button or activated handset in the units.
 Students may use the phones to report problems or call for an escort to or from class in the evening hours.